‘Selfie help’ workshop – how to take better pictures with your mobile device.

 While I run structured introduction and intermediate courses, I can also tailor my training to suit the needs of my students.
-For example, I have delivered a six hour Photoshop for Architects session at the University of Bath and a a Raw format workshop for staff at the BBC.
+For example, I have delivered a six hour Photoshop for Architects session at the University of Bath and a Raw file format workshop for staff at the BBC.

 I normally discuss the clients needs free of charge and only bill for face to face teaching time.
 My rates start at £40/hr for sessions over 2 hours or £45/hr for 1 to 2 hour sessions.
 There may be a charge for travel to clients outside the Bath / Bristol areas.

 Training for beginners might include; Paint Tools, Cloning, Healing, Selection, Tone and Colour Adjustment, Layers, Type and Filters.
 More advanced users might cover Masking, Vectors and Colour Management.
 I plan my training to suit the needs and level of understanding of my students so contact me to discuss how I might structure a training session.